-Judges appointed Retirement benefit After: 75% of the final salary at the time of retirement after 20 years of service, or 10 years of service and attainment of age 65.
-Judges retiring after 20 years of service after age 65 or 15 December 31, 1989 years of service after age 70 receive full retirement benefits, which is the final salary at time but before of retirement.
-July 2, 1997 After: July 2, 1997 Same as above except, salary is the average highest three (3) consecutive years of but before compensation rather than final salary.
-January 1, 2009 Judges with 20 years of service after age 65 or judges with 15 years of service after age 70 After: will receive 90% of the average of the highest three consecutive years of compensation.
-January 1, 2000 but Judges appointed on or after January 1, 2009 with 10 years of service and age 65 or 20 years of service at any age are entitled to a reduced benefit of 70% of the average highest three January 1, 2009 but before consecutive years of compensation.
-July 1, 2009 consecutive years of compensation.
-Val.y 1, 2007 Judges designating a survivor benefit with 20 years of service and age 65 or 15 years of service and age 70 receive a reduced benefit equal to 80% of the average highest three consecutive years of compensation.
+Judges appointed Retirement benefit After: December 31, 1989 but before July 2, 1997 75% of the final salary at the time of retirement after 20 years of service, or 10 years of service and attainment of age 65.
+Judges retiring after 20 years of service after age 65 or 15 years of service after age 70 receive full retirement benefits, which is the final salary at time of retirement.
+After: July 2, 1997 but before January 1, 2009 Same as above except, salary is the average highest three (3) consecutive years of compensation rather than final salary.
+After: January 1, 2009 but Judges with 20 years of service after age 65 or judges with 15 years of service after age 70 will receive 90% of the average of the highest three consecutive years of compensation.
+Judges appointed on or after January 1, 2009 with 10 years of service and age 65 or 20 years of service at any age are entitled to a reduced benefit of 70% of the average highest three before July 1, 2009 consecutive years of compensation.
+July 1, 2007 Judges designating a survivor benefit with 20 years of service and age 65 or 15 years of service and age 70 receive a reduced benefit equal to 80% of the average highest three consecutive years of compensation.
 Judges designating a survivor benefit with 10 years of service after age 65 or 20 years of service at any age receive a reduced benefit equal to 60% of the average highest three consecutive years of compensation.
-After: Judges with 20 years of service after age 65 or with 15 years of service after age 70 will July 1, 2009 receive 80% of the average of the highest five consecutive years of compensation.
+After: July 1, 2009 Judges with 20 years of service after age 65 or with 15 years of service after age 70 will receive 80% of the average of the highest five consecutive years of compensation.
 Judges with 10 years of service and age 65 or 20 years of service at any age are entitled to a reduced benefit of 65% of the average highest five consecutive years of compensation.
 Judges designating a survivor benefit with 20 years of service and age 65 or 15 years of service and age 70 receive a reduced benefit equal to 70% of average highest five consecutive years of compensation.
 Judges designating a survivor benefit with 10 years of service after age 65 or 20 years of service at any age receive a reduced benefit equal to 55% of average highest five consecutive years of compensation.